Publication history of Dick Grayson: Infinite Crisis and 52

-Due to a crisis of conscience, Dick adopts the new villainous persona of the Renegade in order to infiltrate Lex Luthor's Secret Society of Super Villains.
-This ruse includes Nightwing aligning himself with his long-time enemy Deathstroke in order to track the manufacturing and distribution of Bane's Venom serum and to keep tabs on the Society's activities in Gotham and Blüdhaven.
-He also begins training (and subtly converting) Deathstroke's daughter the Ravager.
+Due to a crisis of conscience, Dick adopts the new villainous persona of Renegade to infiltrate the Secret Society of Super Villains.
+This ruse includes Nightwing aligning himself with his long-time enemy Deathstroke to track the manufacturing and distribution of Bane's Venom serum and to keep tabs on the Society's activities in Gotham and Blüdhaven.
+He also begins training (and subtly converting) Deathstroke's daughter Ravager.

-Deathstroke takes revenge on Nightwing when Blüdhaven is destroyed by the Society.
-The Society drops the supervillain Chemo on the city, killing 100,000 people.
+Deathstroke takes revenge on Nightwing when Blüdhaven is destroyed by the Society and Chemo, killing 100,000 people.
 Dick tries to rescue survivors, but is overcome by radiation poisoning, only to be rescued himself by Batman.
-Nightwing confides that he let the Blockbuster die and asks Batman to forgive him.
+Nightwing confides that he let Blockbuster die and asks Batman to forgive him.
 Batman tells him that his forgiveness does not matter; Dick has to move beyond the Blockbuster's death.
 Inspired by his mentor, he proposes to Barbara Gordon, who tearfully accepts his proposal with a kiss.

 Batman then entrusts Nightwing to alert other heroes about the danger that the Crisis poses.
 Dick flies to Titans Tower, but due to the chaos resulting from the Blüdhaven disaster, the OMAC onslaught, and other Crisis-related events, the only hero who answers his call is Conner Kent.
 They are soon after joined by Wonder Girl.
-Together, they locate and attack Alexander Luthor, Jr.'s tower, the center of the Crisis, only to be repelled by Superboy-Prime.
+Together, they locate and attack Alexander Luthor Jr.'s tower, the center of the Crisis, only to be repelled by Superboy-Prime.
 Prime is ready to kill Nightwing when Conner intervenes, sacrificing himself to destroy the tower, ending the destruction of the universe.

-During the Battle of Metropolis, Nightwing suffers a near-fatal injury from Alexander Luthor Jr. when he attempts to save Batman's life.
-Originally, the editors at DC intended to have Dick Grayson killed in Infinite Crisis as Newsarama revealed from the DC Panel at WizardWorld Philiadelphia:
+During the Battle of Metropolis, Nightwing suffers a near-fatal injury from Luthor when he attempts to save Batman's life.
+Originally, the editors at DC intended to have Dick Grayson killed in Infinite Crisis as Newsarama revealed from the DC Panel at WizardWorld Philadelphia:

 Saved by the Justice Society, Nightwing recovers with Barbara at his side.
 As soon as he is able to walk again, Batman asks him to join him and Robin in retracing Bruce's original journey in becoming the Dark Knight.
 While Nightwing is hesitant, due to his engagement with Barbara, she encourages him to go and returns his engagement ring so he can make an honest decision for himself.
 Barbara feels that it is important he rediscover himself, and until he does, they are not yet ready to be married.
 They part on good terms, though, before he departs.
 Dick leaves her an envelope containing a photograph of them as Robin and Batgirl, along with the engagement ring on a chain and a note promising he will come back to her one day.

 Soon after his journey with Batman and Robin ends, Nightwing returns to Gotham, following Intergang's trail.
 He works with the new Batwoman and Renee Montoya to stop Intergang from destroying Gotham, shutting off dozens of fire-spewing devices spread across the city.